Sonya Landesmann BA(Hons), PG Dip, UKCP reg.

 I offer 50 minute sessions on a weekly basis.
 This can be once or more often each week but always at the same time.
 I can offer sessions during the day or evening and together we can find a time to suit you.

 I offer a professional, thoughtful and safe space for exploring what is important to you.
-I work in a way that is warm, open and ready to engage and interact with you while not discriminating against you for who you are or what you bring to therapy.
+I work in a way that is warm, open and ready to engage and interact with you while not discriminating against you for who you are, what you bring to therapy or your beliefs.
 I believe the effects of the external world, and the past, to be important aspects that have made you who you are, and regard this as part of what would be important in your therapy.

-I work from consulting rooms in Crouch End N8 and in the City.
+I work from consulting rooms in Crouch End N8 (and previously in the City).
 Both are easily reached by public transport and are accessible if you have mobility issues.

 The consulting room in Crouch End is located in a modern health centre, where there is a car park and cafe.
-It is fully accessible for anyone for whom stairs are a challenge.
-The City consulting room is a reasonable journey from Hackney and the East End close to Bank tube and is located on the ground floor of a restored church building offering a waiting area, where you can help yourself to coffee and on sit in a pretty courtyard garden.
+It is fully accessible with a lift for anyone for whom stairs are a challenge.
+The City consulting room is a reasonable journey from Hackney and the East End close to Bank tube and is located on the ground floor of a restored church building offering a waiting area, where you can help yourself to coffee and on a sunny day sit in a pretty courtyard garden.

 Both consulting rooms are discreet and safe.

 I have a first degree in Philosophy with social psychology from Birmingham University.